Building blocks for the Future

 All our infrastructure projects are built using eco-friendly ISSB (interlocking stabilised soil blocks).

 We build 3 room classroom blocks so that multiple lessons don’t have to happen in the same rooms simultaneously.
 Included in the construction of classroom blocks is a lockable staff office, where teachers can store confidential material and exam papers.
 Where required we furnish classrooms with desk benches.

 Schools Demonstration Farms

 In Uganda and Zambia we run a school demonstration farm programmes to address low quality primary education, food insecurity and poor agricultural productivity.

-If you’d like to support any of our projects or speak to us about what we do please get in touch at email@example.com
+This is just a snapshot of the work we do!
+If you’d like to support any of our projects please get in touch at email@example.com